-This video is bonus content related to the May 2014 issue of Guitar World.
+These videos and audio files are bonus content related to the December 2014 issue of Guitar World.
 For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now or at the Guitar World Online Store.

 In the feature-filled 20 Essential Metal Licks Lick Pack DVD, you'll learn the essentials of metal guitar playing, such as two-note harmonies and power chords, alternate-picking and hammer-on accents, pentatonic wide-stretch leads, string-skipping arpeggios, fast alternate picking, legato arpeggios and more!